jeffreyzc/jeffreyzc.github.io/professional-work.md

   <p class="project-category">Simulation and System Design</p>

 <p>
-I used COMSOL simulations to design artificial photosynthesis reactors with better light collection and distribution.
+I used COMSOL simulations to design artificial photosynthesis systems with better light collection and distribution.
 The simulation results guided the design, construction, and operation of a prototype photochemical reaction system.</p>

   <div class="project-image">
     <img src="assets/images/reactor.PNG" alt="COMSOL optical modeling and prototype system design for artificial photosynthesis">